rreece/rreece.github.io/outline-of-philosophy/statistics.md

 >   One cannot guess how a word functions.
 >   One has to look at its use, and learn from that. [^Wittgenstein2009Sec340]

+Piantadosi:

+>   Modern large language models integrate syntax and semantics in the underlying
+>   representations: encoding words as vectors in a high-dimensional space,
+>   without an effort to separate out e.g. part of speech categories from semantic
+>   representations, or even predict at any level of analysis other than the literal
+>   word.
+Part of making these models work well was in determining how to encode
+>   semantic properties into vectors, and in fact initializing word vectors via
+>   encodings of distribution semantics from e.g. Mikolov et al. 2013 (Radford et al. 2019).
+>   Thus, an assumption of the autonomy of syntax is not required to make models
+>   that predict syntactic material and may well hinder it. [^Piantadosi2023p15]

 See also:

 -   [Natural language processing](statistics.html#natural-language-processing)
 -   [Ordinary language philosophy](scientific-realism.html#ordinary-language-philosophy)

 [^Perone2018]: @Perone_2018_NLP_word_representations_and_the_Wittgenstein\.
+[^Piantadosi2023p15]: @Piantadosi_2023_Modern_language_models_refute_Chomskys_approach\, p.
+15.
 [^Skelac2020]: @Skelac_2020_Meaning_as_use_From_Wittgenstein_to_Googles\.
 [^Wittgenstein2009Sec43]: @Wittgenstein_2009_Philosophical_Investigations\, &sect;43.
 [^Wittgenstein2009Sec340]: @Wittgenstein_2009_Philosophical_Investigations\, &sect;340.